Watch a 48-minute video recording eligible for MOC Section 2 credit of the panel discussion in Montreal, Que.

 You are fulfilling your CMQ obligations through our MOC Program

 The MOC Program is allowing you to meet the CMQ’s requirements and you do not have to report activities twice.
 The MOC Program’s requirements have been mapped to the CMQ program (credits to hours).
-A data transfer mechanism will automatically transfer your credits between the two systems at the end of February.
+Our data transfer mechanism is now fully operational and you may begin the process of transferring your MOC credits to the CMQ.
+Thank you for your patience while we developed and tested this solution.

 - Log in to your CMQ account.